gatsbyjs/gatsby/docs/docs/basic-hardware-software-requirements.md

 - Linux ([multiple distributions](/docs/how-to/local-development/gatsby-on-linux/))

 ### Platform specific issues

-Gatsby (or at least the Sharp plugin) will not work on Linux if the CPU does not support SSE4.2, aka CPUs pre-2012.
-This requirement does not exist for Windows, it seems the windows binary is built with the bare minimum instruction set requirements (less optimized than the linux bin).
+- Gatsby (or at least the [sharp library](https://sharp.pixelplumbing.com/) which is used in Gatsby's image pipeline) will not work on Linux if the CPU does not support SSE4.2 (e.g. CPUs pre-2012).
+If you're experiencing problems, check if your platform is supported by `sharp`.
-- Experiencing platform specific issues check whether the platform you are running is supported by the Sharp library.

 ## Memory